clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 these options before choosing to use them.
 For more information, please contact our support teams.

+Typically additional configuration is required after import to make these advanced options operate properly.
+We recommend configuring a test session directly in your Midspace Conference to fully understand the configuration required.

 - **Interaction mode:**

   Ordinarily all presentations take place via Video Chat - which is a typical